Fentanyl: Pain management

 The bioavailability of intranasal fentanyl is about 70–90% but with some imprecision due to clotted nostrils, pharyngeal swallow, and incorrect administration.
-For both emergency and palliative use, intranasal fentanyl is available in doses of 50, 100, 200, 400(PecFent) μg.
+For both emergency and palliative use, intranasal fentanyl is available in doses of 50, 100, 200, or 400 (PecFent) μg.
 In emergency medicine, safe administration of intranasal fentanyl with a low rate of side effects and a promising pain-reducing effect was demonstrated in a prospective observational study in about 900 out-of-hospital patients.

 In children, intranasal fentanyl is useful for the treatment of moderate and severe pain and is well tolerated.
 Furthermore, a 2017 study suggested the efficacy of fentanyl lozenges in children as young as five, weighing as little as 13 kg.
 Lozenges are more inclined to be used as the child is in control of sufficient dosage, in contrast to buccal tablets.

 Chronic pain

 It is also used in the management of chronic pain.
 Often, transdermal patches are used.
 The patches work by slowly releasing fentanyl through the skin into the bloodstream over 48 to 72 hours, allowing for long-lasting pain management.
 Dosage is based on the size of the patch, since, in general, the transdermal absorption rate is constant at a constant skin temperature.
 Each patch should be changed every 72 hours.
 Rate of absorption is dependent on a number of factors.
 Body temperature, skin type, amount of body fat, and placement of the patch can have major effects.
 The different delivery systems used by different makers will also affect individual rates of absorption, and route of administration.
 Under normal circumstances, the patch will reach its full effect within 12 to 24 hours; thus, fentanyl patches are often prescribed with a fast-acting opioid (such as morphine or oxycodone) to handle breakthrough pain.
 It is unclear if fentanyl gives long-term pain relief to people with neuropathic pain.